 Living in a rural community in Qinghai Province, China, has many wonderful features – beautiful scenery, wide open spaces, star studded nights and usually, close family connections.
 Unfortunately, it also has lots of limitations.
-If you’re a girl from a poor rural family, the odds are that you will never finish high school.
-Recent studies of over 15,000 students over multiple rural locations suggest that less than 37% of students will finish either academic or vocational high school.
-If you’re a girl, the challenge is even greater with many families in rural traditional locations still placing less economic value on the education of girls.
+If you’re a girl from a poor rural family, there’s a good chance you will never finish high school.
+It’s not just because of poverty.
+In fact, the major challenge is that many families in rural traditional locations still place less economic value on the education of girls.
 When a tough choice has to be made between siblings, it’s the son in a family who will still likely be the one chosen to continue his education, while the girl helps to provide for him and care for her family back home.

 So, what are the key reasons girls are still missing out on senior high school?

 - In China, education is tuition free up to Grade 9.
 In some places now, even senior High school is tuition free thanks to incredibly progressive schooling policy by the government.
 Still, total education cost (including boarding, transport, living costs) are too expensive for a rural poor family.
 The return on investment needs to be certain – and families quickly conclude it is not;

 - Opportunity cost factors add to the cost of education.
 If the girl was not in school, she would be earning money, or laboring on the farm at home allowing parents to work in the city;

 - Parents might be sick or caring for aging grandparents – the girl is an easy choice for caring for them;

 - Some girls don’t want to continue their education.
 The pressure and stress felt by girls who feel the weight of the cost of their education on their poor parents prefer to quit (they believe this is what their parents hope they will do, but their parents are too nice to say);